Enigmatic-Smile/docs/locations.md

 ## Virtual Cards

 When a location fails to sync or can't be found during the "Location Sync" process, you can use our new Virtual Cards feature to help onboard a new locations.
 You can onboard locations that are *Not Found* by adding our pre-funded virtual card to your mobile wallet, making a small purchase at the location, and linking the location to the transaction.
 Fidel funds your virtual card free of charge.
 There is a maximum of 2.00$ or equivalent per transaction, with a limit of 5 transactions per day.
-Transactions made in the same day needs to be different amounts.
+Transactions made in the same day need to be different amounts.
 The new Virtual Cards feature is available in all our live markets for Visa and Mastercard.

 You can activate a new Virtual Card [in your Account Settings](https://dashboard.fidel.uk/account/virtual-cards).